hongkongkiwi/alpine-droplet/README.md

 Once these prerequisites are installed run:

-`# ./build-3.8-image.sh`
+`# ./build-image.sh 3.9`

-This will produce `alpine-virt-$TIMESTAMP.qcow2.bz2` which can then be uploaded to Digital Ocean and used to create your droplet.
+This will produce `alpine-v3.9-virt-$TIMESTAMP.qcow2.bz2` which can then be uploaded to Digital Ocean and used to create your droplet.
 Check out their instructions at https://blog.digitalocean.com/custom-images/ for uploading the image and creating your droplet.

+If you want to install custom packages, you can add a package.txt file into the script (see example)

+You may also supply a repositories-v3.9.txt file to set the alpine repositories.